“God does not change the winds.”

 The shock wave could be heard for miles as the earth shook, and rocks and dirt flew up into the sky.
 Smoke twirled and engulfed the fallen angel as he gathered himself, rising to his feet in the small crater his arrival had created.

 The air was thick here.
 Thick and smoky.
 And it smelled of war.

 He shook his wings and looked up.
 The towering starry skies gazed back down at him—Silent, and distant.

-Hell must have heard the arrival, they would all come for the angel, and they would have no issues tracking him down.
+Hell must have heard the arrival.
+They would all come for the angel, and in this state they would have no issues tracking him down.

 The sword went first.
 He firmly planted it into the center of the crater, quietly apologizing to Raphael for disposing of such fine craftsmanship.
 Then his vambraces, followed by the torso armor, and lastly the tunica.

-Cassiel stood there, naked and lost, with only a short dagger in his hands, looking up at the skies.
+Cassiel stood there, naked and alone.
+With only a short dagger in his hands, looking up at the skies.

-The towering starry skies gazed back down at him.
+The silent starry skies gazed back down at him.

 “I am Cassiel of Araboth” He whispered to it “High messenger of the Heavenly Host, Defender of the Empyrean.”
 The angel spread his majestic white wings out into the night.